-Mark Goodale is Assistant Professor of Conflict Analysis and Anthropology at George Mason University and Series Editor of Stanford Studies in Human Rights.
+Mark Goodale is Professor of Cultural and Social Anthropology at the University of Lausanne.
 He is the author of Dilemmas of Modernity: Bolivian Encounters with Law and Liberalism (Stanford, 2008), editor of Human Rights: An Anthropological Reader (2009), and coeditor of The Practice of Human Rights: Tracking Law Between the Global and the Local (2007).

 "Surrendering to Utopia offers a direct reflection on how anthropology only recently came to terms with human rights and their universalistic claims while the book simultaneously outlines the field's numerous theoretical and methodological challenges.
 Its message is that anthropology can and should have important roles in how human rights are developed and struggles over culture framed."